Our Roles/ Functions

 The Public Distribution System envisages the system of management of food economy and distribution of foodgrains at affordable prices.

 The PDS is although supplement in nature has almost all along helped to ensure availability of un-interrupted supplies of foodgrains in equitable basis at affordable prices not only giving relief to the consumer masses but also exercising stabilizing influence upon the prices of these goods.
-The PDS is operated under the joint responsibility of Central and State Government.
-The Central Government through FCI has the responsibility for procurement, Storage, Transportation and bulk allocation of foodgrains, the State Government has the responsibility of making allocation within the State, identification of families, issue of ration cards and distribution of foodgrains to the ration families.
+The PDS is operated under the joint responsibility of Central and UT Government.
+The Central Government through FCI has the responsibility for procurement, Storage, Transportation and bulk allocation of foodgrains, the UT Government has the responsibility of making allocation within the UT, identification of families, issue of ration cards and distribution of foodgrains to the ration families.

 The PDS has evolved country wide in 1960 to meet the critical food shortages in urban areas, later on extending to tribal blocks and areas of high incidence of poverty in 1970’s and 1980’s till June